-Asset Holdings Five buildings including Birubi Surf Club, Birubi Café/Residence, One Mile Lifeguard Facility, Fingal Bay Surf Club and Fingal Bay Café/Residence.

-Building components:

-• Access stairs and cing, signage, landscaping. ramps, roof, external walls,

-• • nery, linings, fixture and fittings e, electrical, security.

-Ot her components/as ssets:

-Rescue equipment ie. rescue tubes, boards, flags, poles, and signage.
+Asset Holdings Mi Ca Bu • • Finishes - to walls, floors, ceilings;

-Desired Level of Service Statement One lifesaving club for every 30,000 people
+Desired Level of Service Statement Or One lifesaving club for every 30,000 people

-Available Data Fair Value as at 30 June 2018, condition inspection reports, asset management plans/reports, Australian Surf Lifesaving's Port Stephens Beach Audit.
+Available Data ma Fair Value as at 30 June 2013, condition inspection reports, asset management plans/reports, Australian Surf Lifesaving's Port Stephens Beach Audit.

-Last Condition Survey 20 18
+Last Condition Survey 20 15

 General Co ondition Rating % Assets \$CRC

-Assessment of Condition 1 Near Perfect 0 \$0
+Assessment of Condition 1 Near Perfect 100.00 \$3,062,100

-or condition 2 Good 100 \$10,895,000
+2 Good

-3 Satisfactory 0 \$0
+3 Satisfactory

-4 Very Poor 0 \$0
+4 Very Poor

-5 Unserviceable 0 \$0
+5 Unserviceable

-Total 100.00 \$10,895,000
+Total 100.00 \$3,062,100

-Main Findings • The Surf Lifesavin g Facilities are all ir Good condition.
+Main Findings • • The new Birubi Surf Lifesaving Club and One Mile Surf Lifesaving buildings were not constructed for the last valuation of buildings.
+Therefore the total replacement cost of this building has not been included in the CRC valuation.

-Future Actions There is no requirement for building replacement or acquisition in the next 10 years.
+Future Actions • • There is no requirement for building replacement or acquisition in the next 10 years.

-Figure 29: Condition Rating - Surf Lifesaving Facilities
+Figure 34: Condition Rating - Surf Lifesaving Facilities